Ephemeroptera: Baetidae of Gunnison County, Colorado

 This paper reports Baetis virile from Tomichi Creek near Gunnison.

+The authors discuss this species as Baetis virile.
 Abstract: " Four mayfly species, Beatis dardanus, Paracloedes minutes, Homoeoneuria alleni, and Rhithrogenia pellucida are reported from Colorado for the first time.
 Homoeoneuria and Paracloedes represent new generic records for the state.
 The male terminalia of R. pellicuda from Colorado and a paratype from Minnesota are illustrated and compared, and characters are given to separate this species from the four other Rhithrogena species in Colorado.
 Previous tentative records for two additional species, Baetis virile and Leptophlebia nebulosa are confirmed.
 Biogeographic affinities for several species in the North Platte River system are discussed.
 A total of 43 genera and 101 species of mayflies are now known from Colorado.

 Lugo-Ortiz,CR; McCafferty,WP 1998 A new North American genus of Baetidae (Ephemeroptera) and key to Baetis complex genera.
 Entomological News 109 (5) 345-353.
 Abstract